It was a beautiful sunny day in Colorado. I was feeling happy working at home with my three ROTTWEILERS.

 My Rotties stared at me, titling their heads, happiness wilting.

 Gazing at the tall white calla lilies leaning gently in a translucent glass vase, my eyes admiringly followed upward to an extensive stained glass window.
-The tall thick lilac bushes caught my attention, covering a tall wooden fence, lending privacy from the public sidewalk.
+Outside the window the tall thick lilac bushes caught my attention, covering a tall wooden fence, lending privacy from the public sidewalk.

-All was deathly quiet, while my Rottweilers gawked at me!
+All was deafly quiet, while my Rottweilers gawked at me!

 Continuing my inquisitive search about the house, in front of me were tall wooden pocket doors leading into a living room.
-Another matching window where a garden filled with colour sat outside.
+Another matching window where a garden filled with blooming colour and various benches outside.

 Nothing was familiar!